imRJha19/social-to-lead-agentic-workflow/README.md

 ## Introduction

 This project was developed as part of a **technical internship assignment for ServiceHive**.
-The main objective of this project is to understand how a **conversational AI agent** can analyze chat conversations and convert interested users into qualified leads.
+The objective of this project is to build a **real-world GenAI agent** that can convert normal chat conversations into **qualified business leads**.

-The agent is built for a fictional SaaS product called **AutoStream**, an automated video editing platform for content creators.
+The agent is designed for a fictional SaaS product called **AutoStream**, an automated video editing platform for content creators.
-Instead of focusing on UI or deployment, this project focuses on **agent behavior, intent handling, and safe backend execution**.
+Instead of building a simple chatbot, the focus of this project is on **intent detection, stateful conversation flow, RAG-based answers, and safe backend tool execution**.

 ---

 ## Project Objective

-The agent is designed to:
+The agent is built to:
-- Answer basic product and pricing questions
+- Answer product and pricing-related questions accurately
-- Identify users who show strong interest
+- Detect when a user shows high intent to sign up
-- Collect lead information in a structured, step-by-step manner
+- Collect lead details in a structured, step-by-step manner
-- Trigger backend actions only when all required details are available
+- Trigger backend actions only after all required data is collected

 ---

 ## Key Features

-- Intent detection (greeting, product inquiry, high interest)
+- Intent classification (greeting, pricing inquiry, high-intent lead)
-- RAG-based answers using a local knowledge source
+- RAG-based responses using a local knowledge base
-- Multi-turn conversation memory
+- Stateful multi-turn conversation handling
 - Lead qualification flow (Name → Email → Platform)
-- Safe tool execution after data validation
+- Guarded backend tool execution
-- Simple CLI-based interaction
+- Command-line (CLI) interface for clarity

 ---

 ## Technologies Used

-- **Python** – primary programming language
+- **Python 3.9+**
-- **LangGraph** – for managing agent workflow and state
+- **LangGraph** for agent workflow and state management
-- **LLM API (Gemini/OpenAI compatible)** – for natural language responses
+- **LLM API (Gemini / OpenAI compatible)**
-- **RAG** – retrieval from a local Markdown knowledge file
+- **RAG** using a local Markdown knowledge file
-- **CLI (Terminal)** – used for interaction and evaluation
+- **CLI (Terminal)** for interaction

 ---

+## Project Structure

 social-to-lead-agentic-workflow/
 - ├── main.py